-By then, the Roadrunners and the Chattanooga Brainerd team will know where they stand as far as their post-season status for the 2018-19 season.
-Austin-East Principal Nathan Langlois, Athletic Director Alvin Armstead and Coach Stanton will travel to Hermitage today (Aug.
-13) to attend a meeting of the TSSAA Board of Control, which will rule on whether to uphold or cancel the second year of a 2-year post-season ban placed on the A-E and Brainerd boys basketball programs for being involved in a trol "12 steps" it planned to take "brawl" during their game at Brain- for creating good sportsmanship, erd on Jan.
-27. Back in March at the boys' state basketball tournament.
-TSSAA Exec- service by planning to help and work sounded confident that A-E and social services organization that is Brainerd would turn the negative located close to the school's campus into a positive. basketball team will be joined by struggles in their life, but you can Gibbs' team for always turn a negative into a posisome communi- tive if you work at it," continued Childress.
-"Not only will it be something that they can be proud of in their own communities and their own athletic programs, but it will be a footprint as we go forward in the (TSSAA) organization."
-Stanton and Brainerd Coach Levar Brown kept in communication with each other after the incident, which reportedly was made worse by spectators coming on the floor and getting involved.
-After the Board of Control handed down the initial fines and sanctions, it denied the two schools' appeals at a February hearing but said it would allow the two schools a chance to take action to improve sportsmanship in their programs and among their fans and reconsider the remaining sanctions.
-Austin-East gave the Board of Conrecalled Stanton.
+By then, the Roadrunners and the Chattanooga Brainerd team will know where they stand as far as their post-season status for the 2018-19 Austin-East Principal Nathan Langlois, Athletic Director Alvin Armstead and Coach Stanton will travel to Hermitage today (Aug.
+13) to attend a meeting of the TSSAA Board of Control, which will rule on whether to uphold or cancel the second year of a 2-year post-season ban placed on the A-E and Brainerd boys basketball programs for being involved in a trol "12 steps" it planned to take "brawl" during their game at Brain- for creating good sportsmanship, what was a very unfortunate incident, and in the long run, it's going to be a positive," said Childress.
+"I have all the faith that those administrators at Austin-East as well as Brainerd are going to do exactly what they outlined for the Board that said what they were going to do.
+And that would be a positive.

+Back in March at the boys' state basketball tournament.
+TSSAA Exec-service by planning to help and work utive Director Bernard Childress with the Love Kitchen, a popular sportsmanship clinic June 2, the A-E sounded confident that A-E and social services organization that is Brainerd would turn the negative located close to the school's campus into a positive.

+"It looks like we're going to take